Get to Know the Salesforce Lightning Platform APIs

 Use Streaming API to receive near-real-time streams of data that are based on changes in Salesforce records or custom payloads.
 For Salesforce record changes, Salesforce publishes notifications when the changes occur.
 For custom notifications, you can publish event messages.
 Subscribers can receive notifications using CometD—an implementation of the Bayeux protocol that simulates push technology.
-Clients can subscribe to some types of events with Apex triggers or declaratively with Process Builder and flows.
+Clients can also subscribe to some types of events with Apex triggers or declaratively with Process Builder and Flow Builder.

 Use the type of streaming event that suits your needs.

 - Receive changes to Salesforce records based on a SOQL query that you define.
 The notifications include only the fields that you specify in the SOQL query.

 - Receive changes to Salesforce records with all changed fields.
 Change Data Capture supports more standard objects than PushTopic events and provides more features, such as header fields that contain information about the change.